MicrosoftDocs/winrt-related/winrt-related-src/extension-sdks/windows-mobile-extension-sdk.md

 ---
 # Windows Mobile Extension SDK API contracts for UWP

+The Windows SDK includes extension SDKs that let you call specialized APIs for different devices.
+To read more about this, check out the [Device families overview](device-families-overview.md) page.

-Lists all of the API contracts within the Windows Mobile Extension SDK for the Universal Windows Platform (UWP).
+This page contains a list of all of the API contracts within the Windows Mobile Extension SDK for the Universal Windows Platform (UWP).

-> [!NOTE]
-> We're thinking of removing this page.
-Did you find it useful?
-Please use one of the feedback tools at the bottom of the page to tell us why.

 ## Version 10.0.17763.0